Ecclesiastes 11

 These readings are not mutually exclusive.
 Qoheleth may be using the concrete image of trade to make a broader point about generosity and risk.

 In verse 2, the phrase "seven, or even eight" uses the numerical ladder pattern common in Hebrew wisdom poetry (cf. Proverbs 30:15, Proverbs 30:18, Amos 1:3).
 The pattern "X, and even X+1" means "many, and then some more."
 The word חֵלֶק ("portion") is a key term in Ecclesiastes, used elsewhere for one's allotted share of enjoyment in life (Ecclesiastes 2:10, Ecclesiastes 5:18, Ecclesiastes 9:9).
 Here it refers to one's resources or wealth.
 The rationale for diversification is not optimism but prudence: כִּי לֹא תֵדַע -- "for you do not know."
 This phrase, repeated in verses 2, 5, and 6, is the chapter's refrain.
-Human ignorance of the future is not cause for despair but for strategic breadth.
+Human ignorance of the future is not cause for despair but for breadth in action.

 Verse 3 presents two proverbial observations about the fixedness of natural events.
 The clouds, once full, must release their rain -- they do not choose when or where.
 A fallen tree lies where it falls -- it cannot relocate itself.
 These are images of irreversibility and inevitability.
 The point, in context, seems to be that certain outcomes are beyond human control and simply must be accepted.
 The rare word יְהוּא at the end of the verse is an unusual form of the verb "to be," perhaps an Aramaism, meaning "it will remain" or "there it is."